CitrineInformatics/citrine-python/docs/source/getting_started/projects_and_users.rst

 This means a user can have permission to perform an action in one project, but be rejected because they are trying to do it from the wrong project.
 For example, consider Dataset A owned by Project A.
-There is also Project B that has read access to Dataset A. A user has access to Project A and Project B but cannot update or destroy Dataset A from Project B.
+There is also Project B that has read access to Dataset A. A user has access to Project A and Project B but cannot update or destroy Dataset A from Project B; in other words, a user can have write access to Dataset A and Dataset B but cannot edit Dataset A from Project B.

 Users are individuals using of the Citrine Platform.
 Users cannot directly access resources, but must instead be added to Projects.